Finding the Right Materials for Your Home

 Tiles

 Ceramic tiles are typically the least expensive type of tile, as they are not as durable as porcelain or most natural stones.
 That said, they are the easiest to cut and install, so they are often the best option for DIY-ers.
 Ceramic tiles are available in a wide variety of colors and patterns, and, if you’re willing to pay the price, you can find meticulously hand-painted ceramic tiles each resembling a miniature work of art.
 Since the color and pattern are only on the surface of the tile, chips are highly visible.
-For problematic areas, however, you can always use an angle grinder and quality diamond grinding wheels to polish any imperfections.
+For problematic areas, however, you can always use an angle grinder to polish any imperfections.

 Porcelain tiles are fired at higher temperatures and for longer periods of time than ceramic tiles making them more dense, durable, and less likely to chip or stain.
 This also makes them more resistant to moisture.
 Typically, the color of a porcelain tile goes through the body of the tile, so chips are less visible.
 Porcelain tiles can be cleaned with any product and do not need to be re-sealed, making them a great option for a fuss-free, maintenance-free bathroom.